Hector-Xavier/SAFETRANS/README.md

 > urban-rural

+**wavelength** - Designates the lidar wavelength, so that visibility ranges can be calculated for the visible part of the spectrum (at 550 nm).
+Currently, the tool supports only 355 nm, 1064 nm and 1550 nm.

+_Format_
+> 355

+> 1064

+> 1550

 **incoming** - If _is_scan_ is set to TRUE and _model_ is set to elevation, it designates whether the object of interest is incoming (TRUE) or outcoming (FALSE).

 _Format:_